 Greater Hume is a regional area that is moderate in size relative to the state average and has a low urban density.
 Its major emissions source is agriculture, due to the community’s relatively large amount of agricultural activity and low population.
-The second largest source of emissions is electricity consumption.
+The second largest source of emissions is on road transportation.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.